idrlykforeal/Unit-4/Project_Unit_4.md

             render_template('login.html')
 ```

+Since this code is one of the most key and interesting part of my project, I will explain it in detail:

+This code presents a function `add_user` that adds a user to a database, setting their admin status based on their email address, and a list `admin_emails`:

+`admin_emails` is a list that contains email addresses of admin users.
+It stores a predefined set of email addresses that are considered as admin emails.
+`add_user(email, username, password)` is the start of the definition of the functino that populate tha user information to the database.
+It takes three parameters: `email`, `username`, and `password`.

+I first connect to the database with `db = database_worker("ikou_network.db")` and then set variable`is_admin = False`.
+It will be used to determine if the user being added is an admin based on their email, and switched to True if the email is an admin email.
+Next, I used a for loop `for i in admin_emails:` that iterates over the `admin_emails` list.
+Inside the loop, it checks if the `email` parameter matches any email address in the `admin_emails` list.
+If a match is found, the `is_admin` variable is set to `True`.
+When the loop ends, I created a query string that includes `email`, `username`, `password`, and `is_admin` values, inserting these values into a table named `users` in the database.
+Finally, the query is executed and the repective data are stored.

 ### Success criteria: Posting pictures

 The most difficult part of my second success criteria is that it requires the website to be able to let users upload the pictures, and show the pictures in posts.